Safiya Noble: Algorithms of Oppression

-Noble's first book, Algorithms of Oppression, was published by NYU Press in 2018 and has been reviewed in journals such as the Los Angeles Review of Books and was featured in the New York Public Library 2018 Best Books for Adults.
+Noble's first book, Algorithms of Oppression, was published by NYU Press in 2018 and has been reviewed in journals including the Los Angeles Review of Books, and was featured in the New York Public Library 2018 Best Books for Adults.
 It considers how bias against people of color is embedded into supposedly neutral search engines.
 It explores how racism, especially Anti-Black racism, is generated, maintained, and reproduced by the internet.
 In it, Noble is concerned with looking at the ways the Black community is commercialized by technology companies.
-She focuses on companies like Google and Facebook and how their algorithms "black-box" information; for example, when a search term is entered, it is unclear how results for the search are derived.
+She researches companies like Google and Facebook and considers how their algorithms "black-box" information; for example, when a search term is entered, it is unclear how results for the search are derived.
 Her work aims to change the perceptions of marginalized people in technology.
 She blogged about "Digital Infrastructures of Race and Gender" for the Fotomuseum's online platform.
 She has also given talks and interviews about Algorithms of Oppression.